Derbyshire Fire and Rescue Service

 Derbyshire Fire and Rescue Service is the statutory fire and rescue service for the county of Derbyshire, England.

 History

 The Fire Services Act 1947 created two brigades for Derbyshire – the County Borough of Derby Fire Brigade and the Derbyshire Fire Service.
 In 1974, local government reorganisation led to the creation of a single organisation for the county – Derbyshire Fire Service.
 The word 'rescue' was added to the title in the early 1990s to reflect the changing responsibilities of the service.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
-On a scale of outstanding, good, requires improvement and inadequate, Derbyshire Fire and Rescue Service was rated as follows:
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspection investigates how well the service performs in each of three areas.
+On a scale of outstanding, good, requires improvement and inadequate, Derbyshire Fire and Rescue Service has been rated as follows:

 Fire stations

 There are 31 fire stations currently in operation with the service.
 New fire stations are to be built in Glossop, Matlock and New Mills, by the financial year 2024–2025 at a cost of £9 million, replacing stations aged around 50 years that are no longer fit for purpose.